2023 Best Design & Applied Arts Schools in Minnesota

 Top 10 Best Design & Applied Arts Schools

-Our 2023 rankings named Alexandria Technical & Community College the best school in Minnesota for design and applied arts students.
+Our analysis found Alexandria Technical & Community College to be the best school for design and applied arts students who want to pursue a degree in Minnesota.
 ATCC is a small public school located in the town of Alexandria.

 On average, design graduates from ATCC take out $12,000 in student loans while working on their degree.

-Read full report on Design & Applied Arts at Alexandria Technical & Community College
+Full Design & Applied Arts at Alexandria Technical & Community College Report

 The average amount in student loans that design majors at Bemidji State University take out is $27,000.

-Full Design & Applied Arts at Bemidji State University Report
+Read full report on Design & Applied Arts at Bemidji State University

-The excellent programs at University of Minnesota - Twin Cities helped the school earn the #3 place on this year’s ranking of the best design and applied arts schools in Minnesota.
+Out of the 10 schools in Minnesota that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 3 spot on the list.
 Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 After completing their degree, design graduates from UMN Twin Cities carry an average student debtload of $22,975.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $298.